ribtoks/code-jamming/_posts/2018-06-09-deploy-to-macos.md

 ## The end

 As you can see deploying desktop apps on macOS is a total hassle as soon as you have something more complex than `HelloWorld.app`.
 XCode/QtCreator can automate many things but custom libraries, additional applications and others require doing some push-ups with custom deployment scripts.

+## References

+There's an awesome article about [dynamic loading in Linux](https://amir.rachum.com/blog/2016/09/17/shared-libraries/).
+It explains about `rpath`, `runpath` and other quirks.